galaxygoldfish/thunderstorm/README.md

 <img src="/media/architecture.png" width=100% />

 ## Build notes
-Before building for Android, you must create an object in the directory ```shared/src/commonMain/kotlin/com/thunderstorm/app/Keystore.kt``` with your API key from [WeatherAPI](https://weatherapi.com).
+Before building, you must make sure to:
+- Create an object in the directory ```shared/src/commonMain/kotlin/com/thunderstorm/app/Keystore.kt``` with your API key from [WeatherAPI](https://weatherapi.com).
+- Have the Kotlin Multiplatform Mobile plugin in Android Studio installed.

 ```kotlin
 package com.thunderstorm.app